Hypothesis provides a text editor which allows you to include links, images, texts, and videos in your annotations.

 5. Save your annotation to confirm that the image has been embedded properly.

-You can link to videos hosted anywhere on the web following the steps above for adding a link, but you can also embed Youtube videos directly into your annotations!
-Copy any Youtube video URL and paste it into the annotation text editor:
+You can link to videos hosted anywhere on the web following the steps above for adding a link, but you can also embed Youtube, Vimeo, and Flipgrid videos directly into your annotations!
+Copy the video URL and paste it into the annotation text editor:

 Save your annotation and the video will be embedded automatically, meaning you and others can play the video directly within the annotation sidebar.